ap-ch/social-downloader/README.md

 - Authentication with OAuth2, using a bearer type token
 - Backend written in Python using the FastAPI framework
 - Long-term persistence of data per user with MongoDB
-- Queuing of jobs per service with Celery and RabbitMQ
+- Queuing of jobs per service with Celery and Redis
 - Automatic handling of pagination
 - Custom preferences per user
-- Frontend using the SvelteKit framework (WIP)
+- Frontend using the SvelteKit framework

 ## Services Available
 ### Telegram